 At the end of your lease, you must remove all items from your living space, including emptying out your fridge.
 Items left behind will be considered abandoned and disposed of after seven days.
-Any excess cleaning due to abandoned goods or dirty kitchens, bathrooms, furniture etcetera will be charged to your account.
+Any excess cleaning due to abandoned goods or damaged or dirty kitchens, bathrooms, furniture, walls and surfaces will be charged to your account.

 Property managers often contact us to act as referees when residents apply for external accommodation and we would prefer to be able to share good stories about how you lived in, and ultimately departed, your living space.